By Jay Walljasper

 Detroit, of all places, has struck a mighty blow for the radical idea that cities are for people, not just for cars.
 This is startling since no place has believed so fervently as Detroit in the glory of automobiles.
 And no place has labored with such dedication to accommodate them in every possible way.
 And no place has paid such a steep price for it.
 Smooth, wide, fast roads now criss-cross the city, and over the past fifty years Detroit has watched as more than a million of its residents have taken those roads out of town–permanently.
 Suburbs now sprawl endlessly across the Michigan landscape, and few people living there ever come back to the city for a visit.

 That’s what makes the resounding success of Campus Martius–a new downtown public square built with the help of PPS–so remarkable.
 It’s a great public space, brimming with life, in a downtown that many people had given up for dead.

-Only a year old, Campus Martius has hit a home run with public space advocates, designers and, most important of all, the people of Detroit and surrounding communities.
-People are coming back downtown to hear concerts, watch outdoor movies, admire the ever-changing flower gardens, delight in the fountains, meet a date at the Park Cafe, or simply sit and relax.
-A big attraction for everyone is to rub shoulders with all the other people there.
+In 2005, having been open only a year, Campus Martius had hit a home run with public space advocates, designers and, most important of all, the people of Detroit and surrounding communities.
+People were coming back downtown to hear concerts, watch outdoor movies, admire the ever-changing flower gardens, delight in the fountains, meet a date at the Park Cafe, or simply sit and relax.
+A big attraction for everyone was to rub shoulders with all the other people there.

 “Going back 300 years, Campus Martius had always been Detroit’s gathering spot,” explains Bob Gregory, a former General Motors executive who oversaw the planning of Campus Martius.
 But in recent years, Gregory admits, it had been a gathering spot only for vehicles.